Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: BACKGROUND

-The training data collected from an optimal expert does not usually include demonstrations of failure cases in unsafe situations. \citet{DAgger} introduced an online \ac{DAgger} method, which mixes the expert's policy and the learner's policy to explore various situations like $\epsilon$-greedy.
-However, even with the online scheme of collecting datasets, it is impossible to experience all kinds of unexpected scenarios.
-Accordingly, \ac{E2E}\ac{IL} is vulnerable to out-of-training-data.
-There are little to no guarantees on what a \ac{NN} trained with \ac{IL} will output when given an input vastly different from its training set. \cite{lee2019earlyfailure, lee2019papc, lee2019ensemble} demonstrated failure cases of deep end-to-end controllers; the controllers failed to predict a correct label from a novel (out-of-training-data) input and there was no way to tell the output prediction is trustworthy without considering the Bayesian technique.
+\textbf{i) Generalizability}: Even with online data aggregation methods \cite{DAgger}, it is impossible to collect all kinds of unexpected scenarios and edge cases.
+Accordingly, \ac{E2E}\ac{IL} is vulnerable to out-of-training-data (covariate shift) as shown in the literature \cite{lee2019earlyfailure, lee2019ensemble, lee2019papc}.
+There are little to no guarantees on what a \ac{NN} trained with \ac{IL} will output when given an input vastly different from its training set.